hazelcast/hazelcast-nodejs-client/README.md

 On top of all, if you want to use your own serialization type, you can use a [Custom Serialization](#3-custom-serialization).

-> **NOTE: Hazelcast Node.js Client is a TypeScript-based project but JavaScript does not have interfaces.
+> **NOTE: Hazelcast Node.js client is a TypeScript-based project but JavaScript does not have interfaces.
 Therefore, some interfaces are given to user by using the TypeScript files that have `.ts` extension.
 In the documentation, implementing an interface means an object to have the necessary functions that are listed in the interface inside the `.ts` file.
 Also, this object is mentioned as `an instance of the interface`.
 You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or Github repository for a required interface.**

 ## 4.1.
 IdentifiedDataSerializable Serialization